FOREX-Euro slides as war in Ukraine stokes inflationary shock | Business

 The conflict and harsh western sanctions on Russia have sent Russian assets tumbling and prices of Russian exports such as precious metals, oil and gas soaring at a time when the global economy was already grappling with inflationary pressures.
 "This is very bad news for global growth – particularly Europe, given their dependence on gas from Russia," ANZ analysts said in a note.

+Russia's rouble barely traded in the interbank market as clearing houses cease settling trades.
+It was last quoted at 126.50 per dollar.
+Elsewhere in Asia the Indian rupee hit a record low as high oil prices will likely widen trade and current account deficits.
+The South Korean won was pummelled to a 21-month trough.

 Over the weekend China announced a slower economic growth target of around 5.5% this year.
 Last year China's GDP grew 8.1%, beating the government's target of more than 6%.
-The yuan edged lower to 6.3230 per dollar on Monday.
-Among gainers, the Australian dollar cracked January's peak to scale a four-month high of $0.7440.
-The New Zealand dollar also cleared a January top to reach $0.6926, with $0.6976 the next target.
+The yuan was steady at 6.3191 per dollar on Monday.
+Among gainers, the Australian dollar cracked January's peak to touch $0.7440.
+The New Zealand dollar also cleared a January top to reach $0.6926.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)